eth-protocol-fellows/cohort-four/projects/portal-network-validator.md

 ## Specification

+Some issues might be raised about the security and trust assumptions of this setup.
+I don't think this is something to be concerned about, Portal data is fully validated.
+However, something worth pointing out is that this setup would be highly experimental, and probably won't reach production level quality for months or even years.
+This is something that has to be extensively warned in the documentation that comes out of the project.

 My project's output will consist of:

 - **Research Documents**: Where I give detailed technical explanations of what I find.